UK police search properties after 39 found dead in truck

 The force added the vessel docked there at around 12.30am (2330 GMT) Wednesday and the truck left the port area around half an hour later.

-Emergency services were then called to the the Waterglade Industrial Park at around 1.40am.
+Emergency services were then called to the Waterglade Industrial Park at around 1.40am.

 Investigators in Belgium have launched their own probe and confirmed Thursday that the container had passed through Zeebrugge, one of the world's biggest and busiest ports.